Professor Jane Gunn

-Professor Jane Gunn is Professor and Foundation Chair of Primary Care Research.
-Prof Gunn is a general practitioner and Head of the Department of General Practice.
-She completed her PhD in 1998.
-In 2009, she was appointed to the National Health and Medical Research Council Research Committee.
+Professor Jane Gunn is Professor and Chair of Primary Care Research.
+Prof Gunn is a general practitioner and the Dean of the Faculty of Medicine, Dentistry and Health Sciences.
+Prior to becoming Dean she was Head of the Department of General Practice at the University of Melbourne.
+Professor Gunn completed her PhD in 1998 and in 2009, she was appointed to the National Health and Medical Research Council Research Committee.

 In 2005 Professor Gunn established the diamond cohort study.
 Diamond has documented the experiences and outcomes of depression in primary care for the past decade.
 This research is one of the most comprehensive data sets of its type in the world and is the basis of much productive international collaboration.

 Professor Gunn is currently developing an App which incorporates a clinical prediction tool to provide tailored treatment recommendations for people experiencing depression.
 The App will link people to proven online eMental health and face to face treatments for depression.

 Faculty of Medicine, Dentistry and Health Sciences, the University of Melbourne: Deputy Dean

 Department of General Practice, the University of Melbourne: Head

 Primary Care Research, the University of Melbourne: Chair